Seals in the Sinosphere: Imperial China

 During the reign of the Mongol-led Yuan dynasty the main imperial seal bore the inscription Yu qian zhi bao "Seal in front of the Emperor" (御前之寶 Yùqián zhī bǎo), written in folded seal script and was found on the edicts of the Yuan emperors that have been preserved in Tibet.
-During the reign of the second Yuan emperor, Temür Khan, the Mongols claimed to have acquired the Seal Transmitting the State and used it as a sign of their legitimacy and it would continue to be used during the Northern Yuan dynasty period.
+During the reign of the second Yuan emperor, Temür Khan, the Mongols claimed to have acquired the Seal Transmitting the State.
+They used it as a sign of their legitimacy; it continued to be used during the Northern Yuan dynasty period.
 During this period, a new so-called Seal Transmitting the State emerged.
 However, this new seal was not the original one produced during the Qin dynasty, but a later-made seal created during the reign of Northern Yuan khagan Ligdan Khan during the early 17th century.
 The Mongols at the time knew that the Yuan dynasty emperors had a Chinese seal known at the Seal Transmitting the State which they used to promote their legitimacy but were not in possession of the real seal, so Ligdan Khan created a new "Seal Transmitting the State" modelled on the seals used by the Ming dynasty as a symbol of political legitimacy.

 During the reign of Hong Taiji, the Jurchen-led Later Jin dynasty claimed to have acquired the Seal Transmitting the State from the Chahar Mongols; with this acquisition, the Jurchens claimed to have also acquired the mandate of heaven, but the imperial seal used by the Jurchens to stamp all their imperial documents bore the inscription Zhi gao zhi bao "Seal of Edict" (制誥之寶 Zhì gào zhī bǎo), which was written in a type of seal script used by the Ming dynasty.
-The Qing dynasty would continue to perpetuate this myth to legitimise their rule over China.
+The Qing dynasty continued to perpetuate this myth to legitimise their rule over China.

 Another type of seal that was used by the Chinese Emperors was a seal to indicate that a certain text or official document was written in the Emperor's own handwriting as opposed to written by someone ordered to do so by the Emperor.
 In the case of the Qing dynasty period Qianlong Emperor, who was known for his literary ambitions, including his ability to write in well-renowned calligraphy, had produced a large amount of texts which were affixed with the seal to indicate that they were his own writing.
 When the calligraphy of the Qianlong Emperor was carved into stone steles, the print of the seal was also copied onto the stone surface.